7 Great Farm Fence Maintenance Tips for Lasting Durability

 - Train the team: Show family or employees how to spot lean, sag, and hardware wear, and how to make safe field repairs.

 - Budget: Reserve funds each year for posts, wire, hardware, stains or coatings, and occasional professional work.
 Planned maintenance costs less than emergency rebuilds.
+When replacement is needed, our Fence Removal Services team can clear old sections safely before new installation begins.

 Quick field checklist